akankshalamba1/Pewlette-Hackard-Analysis/README.md

 - **How many roles will need to be filled as the "silver tsunami" begins to make an impact?**
+To calculate the total number of the roles that need to be filled we calculate it by calculating the total number of the employees that will be leaving from various departments.

 ![role_to_fill](https://user-images.githubusercontent.com/111251560/195493113-462ac7a6-da92-4b3c-a2be-6d0b5e1924bf.png)

+Role to be filled per departments:

 ![data](https://user-images.githubusercontent.com/111251560/195493213-26ccd695-8f88-44e5-89d0-3535804bef9d.png)